lbriais/internet_box_logger/README.md

 * '```/etc/internet_box_logger.conf```' for a system-wide installation
 * '```~/.config/internet_box_logger.conf```' for a user-specific installation

-The default configuration is the following:
+The default configuration is the following in YAML format:

 ```yaml
 box_type: InternetBoxLogger::Parsers::FreeboxV5Parser